magento/devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 ### Phase 2: Build {#cloud-deploy-over-phases-build}
 We build only what has changed since the last build.
-This is one of the things that make Magento Enterprise Cloud Edition so fast in deployment.
+This is one of the things that make Magento Commerce so fast in deployment.

-Magento Enterprise Cloud Edition builds the codebase.
+Magento Commerce builds the codebase.
 It runs hooks in the `build` section of `.magento.app.yaml`.

 The default Magento build hook is a CLI command called `magento-cloud:build`.
 It does the following: